Students at construction site

 Q: Is a senior capstone experience/thesis a part of the undergraduate degree program?

-A: All AE students complete a senior thesis design project over the course of their fifth year.
+A: All AE students complete a thesis design project over the course of their fifth year.
 This year-long course is a culmination of the prior AE knowledge applied to real building projects in two formats: 1) individual exploration and 2) a team competition.
 Each year, teams of students compete against other universities in the AEI Student Design Competition.
 In 2019, Penn State’s competition team won top place in every standing award category, and in 2020, the team won three first-place awards and three second-place awards.
 Learn more here.

 Q: Does Penn State AE have any student organizations I can get involved in?